tmcowley/natural-selection-sim/README.md

   * result is scaled using the exponential function: `survival_prob = closeness^(exponent), exp >= 1`
   * the higher the exponent, the more selective survivability is (as fitness is graded lower)
   * optimal beings will always be graded optimally fit using this model
-* Beings greater than 4 generations old are set to unfit
+* Beings greater than 4 generations old are set to unfit, not progressing to g5

 ### Modelling: Competition